 Professional local government managers are hired and directed by the elected city, town, or county council or other governing body to oversee the daily operations of a community or entity.
 These appointed managers are nonpartisan and nonpolitical.
 They may have different titles—city manager, town administrator, county executive, to name a few—but they all oversee the day-to-day business of local governments in an ethical, efficient, and transparent manner.

-Much like executives who direct private-sector corporations, professional local government managers bring together the leadership, vision, and focus on results needed to create better communities by:
+Much like executives who direct private-sector corporations, professional local government managers provide leadership and vision, and focus on results needed to create better communities by

-- Using performance metrics systems to drive continuous improvement, and
+- Using performance metrics to drive continuous improvement.

 - Committing to the highest level of ethical standards.

-- Working with elected officials (mayors, city, town, and county councils) to develop sound approaches to community challenges by bringing together resources that produce results that matter.
+- Working with elected officials (mayors and city, town, and county councils) to develop sound approaches to community challenges by bringing together resources that produce results that matter.

 - Ensuring that laws and policies are enforced fairly throughout the community and that the government runs ethically and transparently.

 Professional city, town, and county managers establish a commitment to excellence within the local government organization that sets the tone for all employees.
 These individuals expect staff at all levels, from department directors to line employees, to meet high standards in service delivery, accountability, and ethics.
 Together, they look for more effective and efficient ways to serve the members of their community.